naresh-coditas/in-memory-cache/README.md

 ### Cache Annotations And CachebleService

-we Can use Effiecient of Cache Manager by Implementing the CachebleSerive or Annotations.
+we Can use Cache Manager Effieciently by Implementing the CachebleSerive or by Using Annotations.

 InMemoryCache Annotations and CachebleService Implementation done using Java Dynamic Proxy Design Pattern and Reflection API.